wilkie/blog/posts/filesystems-what-we-know-what-we-can-learn.md

 them.
 Essentially, it was easier to represent that structure in a way that was performant on the storage types of the time (tape, slower magnetic media, etc) You simply followed a series of named links to the data: "root" points to "users" points to "wilkie" points to "documents" points to "good-writing.pdf"

+> The situation, however, has evolved.
+In 1992, a “typical” disk was approximately 300 MB.
+In 2009, a typical disk is closer to 300 GB, representing a three order of magnitude increase.
+While typical file sizes have also increased, they have not increased by the same margin.
+As a result, users may have many gigabytes worth of photo, video, and audio libraries on a single pc.
+This situation represents a management nightmare, and mere hierarchical naming is ill-suited to the task.
+One might want to access a picture, for instance, based on who is in it, when it was taken, where it was taken, etc. Applications interacting with such libraries have evolved external tagging mechanisms to deal with this problem.
+> <div class="citation">&mdash; <cite>Margo Seltzer, Hierarchical File Systems are Dead, 2009</cite></div>

 I'm going to channel a lot of Margo Seltzer, here.
 She wrote ["Hierarchical File Systems are Dead,"](https://www.eecs.harvard.edu/margo/papers/hotos09/paper.pdf) after all.